gnasamx/documentations/Node/Advanced Node/Node != JavaScript/NodeJs Architecture.md

 ### Node dependencies

-**http-parser**:http-parser is small c library used for parsing HTTP messages.
+**http-parser**: http-parser is small c library used for parsing HTTP messages.
 It works for both request and response and it's designed to have a very small pre-request memory footprint.

 **c-ares**: c-ares what enables performing asynchronous DNS queries.